 About Cytonus Therapeutics Inc.

-Statements in this news release, which relate to other than strictly historical facts, such as statements about Cytonus’ plans and strategies, new and existing products and technologies, anticipated clinical and regulatory pathways, and markets for its products are forward-looking statements.
-The words "believe," "expect," "anticipate," "estimate," "project," and similar expressions identify forward-looking statements that speak only as of the date hereof.
+Statements in this news release other than strictly historical facts, such as statements about Cytonus' plans and strategies, new and existing products and technologies, anticipated clinical and regulatory pathways, and markets for its products, are forward-looking statements.
+The words "believe," "expect," "aim," "anticipate," "estimate," "project," and similar expressions identify forward-looking statements that speak only as of the date hereof.
 Such statements involve risks and uncertainties that could cause actual results to differ materially from anticipated results due to many factors, including regulatory and development risks.
-Cytonus undertakes no obligation to publicly update or revise any forward-looking statements.
+The company undertakes no obligation to publicly update or revise any forward-looking statement.
 This news release is neither an offer to sell, nor the solicitation of any offer to purchase, any security.

-Follow Cytonus on LinkedIn and Twitter at: @Cytonus.
+Join Cytonus on LinkedIn and follow its Twitter account at: @CytonusTx